bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   Github CoPilot (it auto-filled my `wandb.log()` statement) and getting them to show up in a pretty dashboard (including system performance metrics).
   It's really nice not to have to think about collecting data from experiments.
-  Analysis of the results was equally easy where I had to do something more custom (because I didn't record the best AUC from each fold), and it was really easy to use a notebook to download the raw data and compute the metrics I needed.
+  Analysis of the results was equally easy.
+I had to do something more custom (because I didn't record the best AUC from each fold), and it was really easy to use a notebook to download the raw data via the W&B API and compute the metrics I needed.
   It made it so I didn't have to waste a lot of time doing this boring work.
   The one thing to remember for future projects is to tag my runs better so it makes it easier to view in the W&B GUI instead of clicking in to see what the